alucebur/notebird/readme.md

 - Other:

         python notebird/notebird.py

+If you prefer it, you can start the application in `dark mode`.
+To do so, run the program with the option `-d` or `--dark` (running the program with the option `-h` or `--help` will show the help):

+        pipenv run notebird/notebird.py --dark
+        python notebird/notebird.py --dark

 This application uses the logging module to send info to standard output.
 By default the log level is set to DEBUG.
 You can change it to INFO editing this line in `notebird.py` as follow:
 ```python
     logging.basicConfig(format=format, level=logging.INFO)